 Cyber resilience and governance with Chris Hetner

 We had the privilege of discussing cyber resilience and governance with Chris Hetner a few days ago.
-BrainStorm CyberRisk makes this conversation available to you:
+BrainStorm CyberRisk is making this conversation available to you:

 Chris Hetner is a senior executive, board member, and cybersecurity leader recognized for elevating cyber risk to the board level to protect industries, infrastructure, and economies.
 He creates operational resilience by aligning robust cybersecurity strategies with corporate objectives.
 Mr. Hetner's professional judgment, combined with a public company perspective and experience in SEC regulation and investor oversight, has allowed him to successfully serve in corporate and government roles.
 He currently serves on the board of directors of the private equity fund TCIG, is a senior advisor to The Chertoff Group, a special advisor for cyber risk to the NACD, the chair of cybersecurity and privacy for the NASDAQ Center for Board Excellence, and a national board member of the Society of Hispanic Professional Engineers.